mo0hamed-shoaib/my-portfolio/README.md

 # Next.js Portfolio

-A modern, component-driven portfolio web application built with Next.js, React, Tailwind CSS, and a rich set of UI components.
+This project is a modern, highly customizable portfolio website built with Next.js, React, and Tailwind CSS.
+It showcases a component-driven architecture, featuring reusable UI elements and sections such as About, Projects, Contact, and more.
+The codebase leverages TypeScript for type safety, Radix UI for accessible and consistent UI primitives, and a collection of custom hooks and utilities to enhance developer productivity.
+Designed for scalability and maintainability, this portfolio template is ideal for developers who want a professional, performant, and visually appealing way to present their work and skills online.

 ---